DevOpsPlayground/Hands-on-with-ChatOps/README.md

 ##What to do next ?
 The previous example gave you enough knowledge to understand chatops and its basic implementation.
 To improve this work, you could :
-	-Add the transportation mode as a variable in your module -Catch the potential error
+	* Add the transportation mode as a variable in your module
+	* Catch the potential error
-	-Try to integrate with another complex API
+	* Try to integrate with another complex API
-	-Try to implement chatops into your devops practices
+	* Try to implement chatops into your devops practices